-Executive Committee Nomination Committee Remuneration Committee Audit Committee Parcel & Logistics Committee
+Executive Committee Nomination Committee Remuneration Committee Audit Committee Parcel & Logistics Committee Financial Services Committee

-Edith Hlawati \checkmark 🗸 (Chairwoman) 🗸 (Chairwoman)
+Edith Hlawati ✓ ✓ (Chairwoman) √ (Chairwoman) ✓ (Chairwoman)

 Erich Hampel

-Peter E. Kruse 🗸 (Chairman)
+Peter E. Kruse ✓ (Chairman) √

-Chris E. Muntwyler \checkmark
+Chris E. Muntwyler ✓ √

-Markus Pichler \checkmark
+Markus Pichler ✓ √

-Elisabeth Stadler \checkmark
+Elisabeth Stadler ✓ √

-Edeltraud Stiftinger \checkmark \checkmark \checkmark 🗸 (Chairwoman)
+Edeltraud Stiftinger √ \checkmark √ (Chairwoman) √

-Herta Stockbauer \checkmark
+Herta Stockbauer ✓

-Helmut Köstinger \checkmark \checkmark \checkmark
+Helmut Köstinger √ ✓ ✓ √

-Martin Palensky
+Martin Palensky √

-Andreas Schieder
+Andreas Schieder √

-Manfred Wiedner \checkmark
+Manfred Wiedner ✓

-Seven meetings of the Supervisory Board were held in the course of the 2016 financial year.
+Four meetings of the Supervisory Board were held in the course of the 2017 financial year.
 The focus of these regular sessions was the monitoring of the ongoing business development of Austrian Post and its subsidiaries as well as various transactions requiring Supervisory Board approval.
 Ongoing strategic development projects were discussed in detail during all Supervisory Board meetings.
-The priorities of the work carried out by the Supervisory Board in 2016 are contained in the Report of the Supervisory Board to the Annual General Meeting.
+The priorities of the work carried out by the Supervisory Board in 2017 are contained in the Report of the Supervisory Board to the Annual General Meeting.

 The Audit Committee convened four times.
-In its meeting on the financial statements and consolidated financial statements of Austrian Post, in which the auditors also took part, the Audit Committee properly carried out its responsibilities pursuant to Section 92 Para.
-4a Austrian Stock Corporation Act.
-Moreover, the Audit Committee intensively dealt with the quarterly (interim) financial statements for the 2016 financial year.
-The Audit Committee recommended to the Supervisory Board to propose the election by the Annual General Meeting of KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft as the auditor of the annual financial statements and consolidated annual financial statements of Austrian Post for the 2016 financial year.
-In 2016, the Nomination Committee focused on drawing up a proposal to fill the position of "Member of the Management Board and Director of the Mail & Branch Network Division".
-The Remuneration Committee dealt with the variable remuneration paid to members of the Management Board as well as the contents of the employment contract of Walter Hitzinger, whose term of office was extended as Member of the Management Board and Director of the Mail & Branch Network Division.
+In its meeting covering the financial statements and consolidated financial statements of Austrian Post, in which the auditors also took part, the Audit Committee properly carried out its responsibilities pursuant to Section 92 Para.
+4a of the Austrian Stock Corporation Act.
+Moreover, the Audit Committee intensively dealt with the quarterly (interim) financial statements for the 2017 financial year.
+The Audit Committee recommended to the Supervisory Board to propose KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft as the auditor of the annual financial statements and consolidated annual financial statements of Austrian Post for the 2017 financial year to the Annual General Meeting.
+The Remuneration Committee dealt with the variable remuneration paid to members of the Management Board.

-The average attendance of all members at Supervisory Board meetings was about 93%.
+The average attendance of the members at Supervisory Board meetings was about 98%.
 No member personally attended fewer than half of the sessions.